SETAP-23-24/timetable-scheduler-docs/docs/source/usage.rst

 - Click on my mobile in the drop down.
 - Copy the ics link shown.

 Once you have the link paste that into our app and *voila* you have successfully imported your timetable.
-Well done!